hirrra/resellrabbit/_posts/2021-05-04-poshmark-success.md

 Poshmark today as it stands doesn't commit a lot of resources in tracking down those who use bots or punishing them.
 The worst that can happen is your shares are silenced, or you're put in "share jail" temporarily where you can't share for <24 hours.
 Some people however have mentioned it's possible for Poshmark to ban your account for abusive sharing.
 I suggest anyone using bots share conservatively and stay under 5000 shares max.

-n the end, tracking and banning sellers who use bots will discourage sellers from using the platform, and that hurts the bottom line for Poshmark.
+In the end, tracking and banning sellers who use bots will discourage sellers from using the platform, and that hurts the bottom line for Poshmark.

 ### Are there alternatives to using a bot?